woylie/let_me/README.md

 ## Policy module

 You define your authorization rules in a policy module using the LetMe macros.
-These rules are then compiled into functions for both authorization checks and introspection.
+These rules are then compiled into policy expressions and functions for both authorization checks and introspection.

 For instance, here's how you might define a policy for a simple article CRUD
 interface: